saviola777/haxball-headless-manager/README.md

 Serveral components for the HHM system are exposed globally:

 * `HHM.log`: HHM logger ([loglevel](https://github.com/pimterry/loglevel)),
-    which gives you a way to log to the dev console
+    which gives you a way to log to the dev console; if you want to log to both the console and the room, you can use `HHM.log.toRoom()`.
 * `HHM.config`: Contains the HHM config as described above

 ## Publishing your plugins